 Defining Energy Inequity:

 California is pioneering the way to solve energy inequity through investing in efficiency amongst disadvantaged communities.
 What does energy inequity mean, exactly?
 When people hear “energy inequity”, most typically think of unequal access to energy.
 Yes, that’s a big part of it.
-People in lower income communities are typically stuck in a cycle they cannot get out of.
-Because many are working paycheck to paycheck, they cannot afford to make the improvements on their homes to get their energy needs met.
+People in lower-income communities are typically stuck in a cycle they cannot get out of.
+Because many are working paycheck to paycheck, they cannot afford to make improvements to their homes to get their energy needs met.
 Basic weatherization upgrades, such as insulation, go a long way.

 Now, two years after the Governor’s Address, we can assess the State’s progress.
 For starters, assistance programs have been implemented to incentivize energy upgrades through tax credits and special loans.
 Public transportation has also received a lot of funding to begin switching over to electric/hybrid buses.
-Clean Mobility Options Voucher Pilot offers funding for ride sharing.
+Clean Mobility Options Voucher Pilot offers to fund ride-sharing.
 In a newer program, Community Solar Green Tariff, low-income energy consumers benefit from nearby solar panel projects.
 They pay a small, fixed tariff on their bill and, overall, receive an average of twenty percent of their bills.
 Effectively, the consumers and the suppliers split the incentive.